Building stronger communities through food.

 Did you know…

 Food is a vital part of life for Norfolk communities, sustaining livelihoods, keeping us healthy and bringing people together.
-But across the county, thousands of families are struggling to access the quality, affordable food they need
+But nearly 5% of Norfolk’s population has accessed support through a Nourishing Norfolk Food hub, because access to food across our county has become challenging.

 What’s the solution?